chromajs/.github/profile/README.md

 ## Usage

-> We'd recommend using our docs instead: [URL Coming Soon]
+> We'd recommend using [our docs](https://chromajs.github.io) instead.

-You can use Chroma through a CLI (recommended), Vite plugin, or static compiler:
+You can use Chroma through a CLI (recommended), Vite plugin, Rollup plugin, or static compiler:

 **CLI**
 ```shell